Karakoram: Name

 Karakoram is a Turkic term meaning black gravel.
 The Central Asian traders originally applied the name to the Karakoram Pass.
-Early European travelers, including William Moorcroft and George Hayward, started using the term for the range of mountains west of the pass, although they also used the term Muztagh (meaning, "Ice Mountain") for the range now known as Karakoram.
-Later terminology was influenced by the Survey of India, whose surveyor, Thomas Montgomerie, in the 1850s, gave the labels K1 to K6 (K for Karakoram) to six high mountains visible from his station at Mount Haramukh in Kashmir Valley, codes extended further up to more than thirty.
+Early European travelers, including William Moorcroft and George Hayward, started using the term for the range of mountains west of the pass, although they also used the term Muztagh (meaning, "Ice Mountain").
+Thomas Montgomerie of the Survey of India labelled its high peaks K1 to K6 ("K" for Karakoram), identifying them from his station at Mount Haramukh in the 1850s.

-In traditional Indian geography, the mountains were known as Krishnagiri (black mountains), Kanhagiri, and Kanheri.
+In the Sanskrit literature (the Puranas), the Karakoram mountains were called Krishnagiri (black mountains), with vernacular variations of Kanhagiri and Kanheri.

 Exploration

 Due to its altitude and ruggedness, the Karakoram is much less inhabited than parts of the Himalayas further east.
 European explorers first visited in the early 19th century, followed by British surveyors starting in 1856.

 The Muztagh Pass was crossed in 1887 by the expedition of Colonel Francis Younghusband, and the valleys above the Hunza River were explored by General Sir George K. Cockerill in 1892.
 Explorations in the 1910s and 1920s established most of the geography of the region.

 The name Karakoram was used in the early 20th century, for example by Kenneth Mason, for the range now known as the Baltoro Muztagh.
 The term is now used to refer to the entire range from the Batura Muztagh above Hunza in the west to the Saser Muztagh in the bend of the Shyok River in the east.